ansible/ansible/docs/docsite/rst/porting_guide_2.3.rst

-.. _porting_2.1_guide:
+.. _porting_2.3_guide:

 *************************
 Ansible 2.3 Porting Guide
 *************************

-This section discusses the changes to how you use Ansible between Ansible 2.2 and Ansible 2.3.
+This section discusses the behavioral changes between Ansible 2.2 and Ansible 2.3.

-It is intended to assist in updating your playbooks, plugins, etc so they will work with this version of Ansible.
+It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible.

 We suggest you read this page along with https://github.com/ansible/ansible/blob/devel/CHANGELOG.md#23-ramble-on---2017-04-12 before upgrading Ansible to understand what, if any updates you will need to make.

-This document is part of a collection on porting, the rest can be found at :ref:`porting_guides <Porting Guides>`.
+This document is part of a collection on porting.
+The complete list of porting guides can be found at :ref:`porting_guides <Porting Guides>`.

 .. contents:: Topics